RJ/erlang-spdy/README.md

 other erlang apps, specifically webservers like cowboy, misultin and mochiweb.

-This app does contain a basic demo server which just returns a "Hello World" response to any GET request received over SPDY.
+This app does contain a basic demo server which just returns a "Hello World" response to a GET / request received over SPDY.
 You should really use an existing server, or at least a more robust tcp listener/acceptor method.

 To run the demo server: